wp-plugins/custom-post-type-ui/readme.txt

 5. Custom taxonomies are automatically added to your content type screens

 == Changelog ==

+= 0.4.1 =
+* Fixed bug with REWRITE and QUERY_VAR values not executing correctly
+* Set REWRITE and QUERY_VAR values to True by default

 = 0.4 =
 * Default view now hides advanced options